 Spooning the almond butter into a mixing bowl, you then add the almond flour, eggs, all the different seeds and the teaspoons of salt & pepper.
 I choose to use a mix of sunflower, pumpkin seeds and pine nuts in my loaf.
 I like the mix of flavours and always have them in the kitchen.
 You could use sesame seeds or any nuts you have to hand.
 Alternatively, leave them out altogether if you prefer.
 Then add the bicarbonate of soda and mix everything together.
 It takes a bit of time and elbow grease to get everything incorporated.
 The mixture will be really sloppy.
 It’s more like a cake batter and not like a dough at all.
 And that’s it, it’s pretty much a one bowl recipe.

 Spoon the mixture into the lined loaf tin.
 I use this Loaf Tin (which is 9×5 inches).
 In a tin that size it should come fairly near the top.
 This Grain Free Sandwich Bread doesn’t rise all that much, maybe just a centimetre or so above the top of the tin.
 At this point you can top the loaf with anything you want.
 I like to add some coarse sea salt, ground black pepper and poppy seeds but it’s down to personal preference here.

 This is the only version of Grain Free Sandwich Bread that I’ve ever tried but there are a few ideas I have in my head to change things up a bit.
 I’m going to try some alternatives in the near future.
 For other savoury loaves I want to try olive or sundried tomato loaves.
 I have to check how it works with the moist ingredients.
 Edit: I made Grain Free Bread with Olives & Rosemary and it worked amazingly well!

 I have also thought of a sweeter loaf, taking out the salt and pepper and adding in honey, raisins and cinnamon.
 It would make a kind of breakfast bread but again I need to see how the honey affects the mixture and the baking.
-Edit: This worked fantastically and you can see the recipe here.
+Edit: This worked fantastically and you can my Cinnamon Raisin bread recipe here.